angerhang/hadoopAndR/README.md

 * A few example using Hadoop or R alone
 * Run Hadoop and R at the same time

+## Caveat
+It is recommended to set up a new user account specially for Hadoop usage due to security concerns.

 ## Prerequisites:
 #### Java